Bhagwan06/Convenience-Store-JS/README.md

 ## Live Preview

-You can check out the project's live version https://bhagwan06.github.io/Convenience-Store-JS/.
+You can check out the project's live version at https://bhagwan06.github.io/ConvenienceStoreSearch-JS/.
 ## Features

 - **Product Search**: Users can search for products by name.